randa-mu/drand-sdk/README.md

  - `<SdkVersion>` is the current version of the SDK.
  - `<FnName>` is the name of the SDK function being used.

+Optionally, we allow appending customization strings at the end of the DST as follows:
+`<AppName>-v<SdkVersion>-<FnName>-<OptionalFnCustomizationString>-<OptionalUserCustomizationString>`
+The `<OptionalFnCustomizationString>` is a parameter used by derivation functions to separate their outputs.
+For instance, the `NextRange` function specifies the bounds within that string.
+The `<OptionalUserCustomizationString>` customization string is a parameter that can be specified by applications to customize the output on a per-user basis.
+To ensure the integrity of random values, the customization string must be agreed upon by both the party generating the randomness and the verifier.

 Each SDK function works by generating a random byte string based on the `expand_message_xmd` and `expand_message_xof` functions described in [rfc9380](https://datatracker.ietf.org/doc/html/rfc9380#name-expand_message_xmd).

 For non-extensible hash function such as `SHA-3`, `Keccak-256`, we use the following algorithm based on `expand_message_xmd`: